sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

-**EMBEDDED SYSTEM**: An embedded system is a system, that combines software and hardware, either fixed in capabilities or programmable, that is designed for a specified function or functions.
-Common examples are industrial equiments and machines, agricultural, automotive, medical, aeronautical or space systems, or even household apliances, toys or vending machines...
+**EMBEDDED SYSTEM**: An embedded system is a system, that combines software and hardware, although is also common that they have some  kind of HMI (human machine interface).
+Embedded systems have fixed capabilities but are programmable, and they are designed for a specific function or functions.
+Examples are: industrial equipments and machines, agricultural, automotive, medical, aeronautical or space systems, telecomunication systems or even household apliances, toys or vending machines...

 **SAFETY**: Is the propierty of a system that evaluates the risk of the ocurrence of an accident.